 Neurological Rehab - Post-CVA, TBI or other conditions of the central nervous system need specialized care.
 This is offered at most of our facilities.
 We also offer the added convenience of multidisciplinary care at our Cherry Tree, Thistle Hill and Littlestown locations.

-Orthopaedic Therapy - Orthopaedic Rehab is commonly done at all our clinics.
+Orthopedic Therapy - Orthopedic Rehab is commonly done at all our clinics.
 It encompasses post-operative knee, hip, shoulder, back and ankle deficits as well as a host of musculoskeletal problems.

 Pelvic Floor Dysfunction & Urinary Incontinence - This type of therapy is treatment for patients suffering from urinary or fecal incontinence.
 It is also treatment for patients with pelvic pain issues.
 Possible diagnoses for patients who may benefit from this treatment include interstitial cystitis, vulvodynia, vaginismus, and pain with penetration.
-We also offer care for prenatal and postpartum women dealing with musculoskeletal issues.
+We also offer care for prenatal and postpartum women dealing with musculoskeletal issues at our Littlestown and York Street Rehab locations.
 (Learn more about pelvic floor dysfunction on the Rehab FAQ page.)

-Sensory Integration Testing and Therapy - Children who demonstrate difficulty with movement and learning may be having these problems as the result of a sensory integration problem.
-Sensory integration is how our bodies organize sensory information for use.
-Hanover Hospital’s Pediatric Specialty Therapy offers Sensory Integration Certified therapists (SIPT) who can evaluate and treat children who demonstrate sensory integration problems that can impact a child’s performance in functional activities at home, school, or in the community.
+Sensory Integration Testing and Therapy - Sensory integration is how our bodies organize sensory information for use in daily functional skills.
+Children who demonstrate difficulties with movement and learning may have problems in processing sensory input.
+Hanover Hospital's Pediatric Specialty Therapy offers therapists who are trained and certified in testing and treatment of sensory integration problems that can impact a child's performance in functional activities at home, school or in the community.

 Sports Medicine - Our Sports Medicine services are staffed by Certified Athletic Trainers that work with clients in the Medical Fitness center or under contract with some of our local school districts.
 The Sports Medicine team also provides a multitude of educational opportunities to other staff and the public alike.

 Vestibular Rehab - This is the evaluation and treatment of dizziness and vertigo as well as the evaluation and treatment of gait and balance problems.
-This may include Balance Master® directed accommodation exercises.
+At our Hillside Rehab Center's Human Performance Lab, this may also include testing and exercises utilizing the Smart Balance Manager® system.

 Work Conditioning/Hardening - Transitional conditioning from acute rehabilitation up to the time of return to work for employees who have suffered serious injury.
 The rehab team’s primary focus with these programs is to expose the employee to the demands faced each day in their job to condition and prepare them for their future return to work.